Bar and Liquor Liability

 - Rambling or incoherent conversation

 - Swaggering or difficulty walking in a straight line

 Should an accident involving alcohol occur, our lawyers help victims pursue every legal option for compensation for damages suffered due to inebriation, including personal injury and pain and suffering.
 We are always up front about the relative chances of success in pursuing a dram shop case, and only attempt to obtain an amount that is fair.

 While we always strive to reach amicable settlements, we are never afraid to take your case to court, if necessary.
 We handle all personal injury cases on a contingency fee basis, meaning we do not collect attorneys fees unless we obtain a favorable settlement for you.

 Everyone Needs a Good Lawyer

 If you need experienced legal advocacy, contact our law firm to speak with one of our Oklahoma bar and liquor liability attorneys.
-Call us during normal business hours, at 405-295-1924, to schedule an appointment.
+Call us during normal business hours to schedule an appointment.
 The Handley Law Center maintains offices in Oklahoma City and El Reno, Oklahoma.